 1. THEY CALL IT BOMB PROOF

-In homes, the living room and hallway experience most traffic throughout the day, compared to the bedroom.
-Outdoor high traffic areas include shopping centres, restaurants, and hospitals.
-Not sure about bombs, but heavy machinery can’t crumble or crack this grout.
+In homes, the living room and hallway experience the most foot traffic throughout the day, in contrast to quieter spaces like the bedroom.
+Outdoor areas with high traffic include shopping centres, restaurants, and hospitals.
+While it might not withstand bombs, heavy machinery certainly won’t crack or crumble epoxy grout.

 2. IT’S NON-POROUS